knamost/knamost/README.md

 | 🌐 **[Project Name](https://github.com/knamost)** | Short description of what it does and why you built it | Node.js, Express |
 | 🐍 **[Project Name](https://github.com/knamost)** | Short description of what it does and why you built it | Python, Docker |

-> 💬 *Replace these with your actual projects — even small ones count!*
 -->
----

 ### 🛠️ Languages & Tools